-Jumeirah English Speaking School is a not for profit co-educational primary school located in Al Safa, Dubai.
-The school is very well established, having opened its doors for the first time in 1976.
-Currently the school caters to more than 700 students from a variety of backgrounds and nationalities (although the single largest group is British).
+Jumeirah English Speaking School (JESS) is a not for profit co-educational primary school located in Al Safa, Dubai.
+The school is very well established, having opened its doors for the first time in 1975.
+Currently the school caters to 700 students from a variety of backgrounds and nationalities (although the single largest group is British).

-Jumeirah English Speaking School, is one of the most established schools in Dubai, and one of the few non-profit making schools in the region, delivering education to over 2050 students.
+Jumeirah English Speaking School (JESS), is one of the most established schools in Dubai, and one of the few non-profit making schools in the region, delivering education to over 2,050 students.

-JESS started with 17 students in 1975, near the Deira Clock Tower and has grown to the two locations within Dubai, Arabian Ranches and JESS Jumeirah.
+JESS Dubai started with 17 students in 1975 and has grown to the two locations within Dubai, Arabian Ranches and JESS Jumeirah.

-The schools operate with a 'corporate debenture' system wherein joining families pay AED 20,000 which is used to fund the school.
+The schools operate with a 'corporate debenture' system wherein joining families pay AED 20,000 which is used as an interest free loan towards capital funding of the school.
 Upon leaving the school, the money is returned.
 On the school's website, it is clearly indicated where the funds go, which is a model more schools could follow.

 What the Inspectors Say

-The school does not offer secondary education, but its sister school, in Arabian Ranches, does - Jumeirah English Speaking School, Arabian Ranches - which is also ranked Outstanding by the KHDA.
-If your child is at Al Safa, he or she will be able to transfer to Arabian Ranches for secondary school.
+The Jumeirah school does not offer secondary education, but its sister school, in Arabian Ranches, does - Jumeirah English Speaking School, Arabian Ranches - which was most recently ranked Very Good by the KHDA.
+This was a drop from its previous Outstanding rating, driven primarily by the provision of Arabic and Islamic Studies and assessment processes used within the school.
+In the view of WhichSchoolAdvisor.com, it remains an outstanding school overall.
+If your child is at JESS Jumeriah, he or she will be able to transfer to Arabian Ranches for secondary school.

-The school employs 51 full-time teachers (down three from the previous academic year), including the principal and 40 teaching assistants to look after the school's 700 pupils.
+The school employs 50 full-time teachers (down three from the previous academic year), including the principal and 33 teaching assistants to look after the school's 700 pupils.
 All teachers are said to be well-qualified.
-Teacher turnover is low by Dubai standards - currently running at 14%.
+Teacher turnover is low by Dubai standards - currently running at 6%, a reduction from 15% two years ago and generally an indication of a stable and happy environment for staff.
 There is also "a skilled administrative team" ensuring the smooth running of the school on a day-to-day basis.

 The school's BSME report also notes attainment that is "well above the standard required".